vesselapi/react-vessel-link/README.md

 If you'd like to directly open to the auth flow for a specific integration without having the user go through the selection flow, you can pass an `integrationId` to the open function returned by `useVesselLink`.
 Currently, this is only supported when using the `useVesselLink` hook.

-Here's an example of emeding the integrations directly into your application:
+Here's an example of embedding the integrations directly into your application:

 ```jsx
 function App() {